zorael/kameloso/README.md

 The GCC-based [**gdc**](https://gdcproject.org/downloads) currently cannot be used to build the bot due to compilation errors in dependency libraries.
 (This may/will hopefully change.)

+The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
+On Windows it is included in the compiler archive, while on Linux it may need to be installed separately.
+Refer to your repositories.

+#### Compiler versions

-**Note**: Starting with `v4.0.0`, a more recent compiler version is required.
-This is to allow for use of named arguments, and to enable some compiler preview switches.
+Starting with `v4.0.0`, a more recent compiler version is required.
+This is to allow for use of named arguments and to enable some compiler preview switches.
 You need a compiler based on D version **2.108** or later (April 2024).
 For **ldc** this translates to a minimum of version **1.38**.

 If your repositories (or other software sources) don't have compilers recent enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice.

 Releases of the bot prior to `v4.0.0` remain available for older compilers.

-The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
-On Windows it is included in the compiler archive, while on Linux it may need to be installed separately.
-Refer to your repositories.

 #### SSL libraries on Windows